UN: Over 550 Europe-bound migrants intercepted off Libya - NewsBreak

 UN: Over 550 Europe-bound migrants intercepted off Libya

-ABOARD GEO BARENTS -- Libya’s coast guard Sunday intercepted two boats carrying more than 550 Europe-bound migrants off the country’s shore, the U.N. refugee agency said.
+ABOARD GEO BARENTS (AP) — Libya’s coast guard Sunday intercepted two boats carrying more than 550 Europe-bound migrants off the country’s shore, the U.N. refugee agency said.

 It marked the latest sea interceptions amid a surge of crossings and attempted crossings from the North African nation to European shores in recent months.
 It took place two days after a massive crackdown on migrants in a western Libyan town that resulted in the roundup of at least 4,000 migrants.